 Dozing in a London train, I seemed to hear a version of the announcements that are constantly inflicted by loudspeaker on passengers who are tired of hearing them.

 “This is an Equatorial Line plane to Orion’s Belt, terminating at Infinity.
 The next station is Maidenhead Junction.
-If you see anything that doesn’t look right, it’s probably a foreign particle.
-Adjust your eyepiece, or tell a member of the Naval Observatory staff.
+If you see anything that doesn’t look right, look left.
+It may be a foreign particle, adjust your eyepiece or tell a member of the Naval Observatory staff.
 See it, say it, sor’ed.
 This is Fish Junction.
 Change here for the Ecliptic Line plane to North Taurus and South Archer.
 Please remember to take all your personal coordinates with you.
 MIND THE GAP between the plane and the planet!”

 __________